AndrewBulata/Syntactic-Parser/README.md

 How else would you determine who is the perpetrator of the action and who is on the receiving end without word order?

-## Implementation & theoretical considerations
+## Theoretical considerations & implementation
 In this repository, I am attempting to build a syntactic parser in line with dependency grammar methodology as taught in the Latin space, specifically known as *analisi logica* in Italian (see the book *Analisi logica* by Raffaella Riboni).
 In a nutshell, dependency grammar deals with the relationships or subordination between parts of speech (which become parts of sentence) in a sentence.
 It assigns labels to elements based on their function within the sentence (function to label).
 Specifically, *analisi logica*, unlike its Anglo-Saxon counterpart, assigns much more detailed labels to words in a sentence, which constitutes the main challenge in refining the existing SpaCy modules.
 As a general example, English dependency syntax subsumes all prepositional objects under one umbrella term, whereas Italian makes clear distinctions between them.

 <img width="1163" alt="image" src="https://github.com/AndrewBulata/Syntactic-Parser/assets/64040990/5fc0bcb2-cf95-4f12-87c0-ff83601155cf">